twitter/communitynotes/content/rating-notes.md

 If notes have received enough ratings from other contributors, and [certain criteria are met](../diversity) — notes might reach the status of Helpful or Not Helpful.

-When notes reach one of these two statuses, Birdwatch will also show the top two "reasons" selected by raters when rating that note.
+When notes reach one of these two statuses, they will be shown alongside the top two "reasons" selected by raters when rating that note.

 {{< figure src="../images/note-statuses.png">}}